freeCodeCamp/chapter/CONTRIBUTING.md

 Adding it in resolver before specific request logic, wraps the request in the authorization logic.
 Only for authorized users logic of the request will be executed.

-By default this will mean only logged in user can be authorized.
+By default, this means only logged in users can be authorized.

 ```ts
   @Authorized(Permission.EventCreate)